Job Profile of an Equity Researcher

-Equity research analysts start their day by attending various conference calls with firm’s traders and brokers, before the markets open.
+Typical Day: Equity research analysts start their day by attending various conference calls with firm’s traders and brokers, before the markets open.
 In these calls they discuss and share the investment recommendations for clients.
 They have to prepare the research reports and equity recommendations.
-To this end they spend a good part of the day doing research on the sector or industry or companies they cover.
-An analyst has to spend a great deal of time communicating with company’s management, retail sales force etc. To collect the information they often travel to visit companies and attend various industry conferences.
-They then analyze the information collected to review financial statements to estimate earnings and profits of the company.
+Till this time they spend a good part of the day doing research on the sector or industry or companies they cover.
+An analyst has to spend a great deal of time communicating with company’s management, retail sales force etc. To collect the information, they often visit companies and attend various industry conferences.
+They then analyze the information collected, to review financial statements, estimate earnings and profits of the company.
 Using this knowledge they prepare detail report with recommendations and complex financial models.
-Thus the day begins quite early but extends late into the night and the equity research staff needs to keep themselves informed with the latest updates.
+Thus the day begins quite early but extends late into the night.
+Also the equity research staff needs to keep themselves informed with the latest updates.

 Who hires: